- Curriculum Proposal System

-The Graduate Council has recently discussed and approved the overarching Graduate Learning Outcomes for doctoral and masters programs.
-Subsequently, it was approved by the Faculty Senate as well (doctoral - on Jan 13, 2011 and Masters - on April 14, 2011).
+The Graduate Council and Faculty Senate approved the overarching Graduate Learning Outcomes for doctoral and masters programs (doctoral - on Jan 13, 2011 and Masters - on April 14, 2011).

-The graduate outcomes, as approved by Faculty Senate, is presented here:
+The graduate outcomes, as approved by Faculty Senate, are presented here:

-The Graduate Council approved (on February 25, 2011) the following motion regarding the Graduate Learning Outcomes (GLOs) for Master’s students:
+The Graduate Council approved the following motion regarding the Graduate Learning Outcomes (GLOs) for Master’s students:

 a.
 Conduct research or produce some other form of creative work, and